Skip to content

 Do I pay the premium upfront?

-Are premiums refundable?
+Are insurer premiums refundable?

-Does amortization change the premium?
+How does amortization length affect the premium?